jil1213/SMP-SignalProcessing/README.md

 This repository contains all scripts used for my master's thesis.

-## Code_automated_correlation
+## Code for automated correlation

-This folder contains free-standing code -a fully automated pipeline- to process, analyze, and average SnowMicroPen (SMP) profiles based on similarity.
+This scripts are free-standing code -a fully automated pipeline- to process, analyze, and average SnowMicroPen (SMP) profiles based on similarity.
 It enables aligning, comparing, grouping, and averaging profiles using cosine similarity and cross-correlation methods.

 ### Data Structure